ksmin23/my-aws-cdk-examples/opensearch-ingestion/opensearch-serverless/README.md

-# Amazon OpenSearch Ingestion CDK Python project!
+# Ingesting data into a collection using Amazon OpenSearch Ingestion

 ![osis-collection-pipeline](./osis-collection-pipeline.svg)